dotnet/docs-aspire/docs/messaging/rabbitmq-client-component.md

     .WithReference(messaging);
 ```

-The `WithReference` method configures a connection in the `ExampleProject` project named `messaging`.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` project named `messaging`.

 [!INCLUDE [component-health-checks](../includes/component-health-checks.md)]

 The .NET Aspire RabbitMQ component handles the following:

-- Adds the health check when `RabbitMQClientSettings.HealthChecks` is `true`, which attempts to connect to and create a channel on the RabbitMQ server.
+- Adds the health check when <xref:Aspire.RabbitMQ.Client.RabbitMQClientSettings.HealthChecks?displayProperty=nameWithType> is `true`, which attempts to connect to and create a channel on the RabbitMQ server.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 [!INCLUDE [component-observability-and-telemetry](../includes/component-observability-and-telemetry.md)]